 Substitutes shall be paid on a single-salary schedule based on training and experience.
 The Board shall adopt a pay schedule which may be the same, higher, or lower than the rate of pay for a regular full-time teacher.

+Employment Notification

+Each year, substitutes on the District's substitute list shall be notified in writing by the last day of school if they have reasonable assurance of continued employment for the following school year.

+Nonrenewal of substitute teachers on limited contracts requires written notification by April 30 in compliance with KRS 161.750.

 References:

 KRS 17.160; KRS 17.165; KRS 156.106; KRS 161.605; KRS 161.611